 Legacy reporting for engagement campaigns will be sunset in 2025.
 Until then, you also have the option to view engagement results using historical reporting options.

-4. Use the filters at the top of the page to view engagement results for specific employee groups you have visibility into.
+- Use the filters at the top of the page to toggle between organization-wide and group engagement results.
 Learn more about filtering options.

 Note